ioBanker/docs.bitshares.build/MPA.md

 The borrower is able to add extra collateral or reduce the debt, to increse his CR and prevent further margin calls.

 #### MSSR
-- Higher MSSR allows faster liquidation and higher penality on less liquid markets.
+- Higher MSSR allows faster liquidation and higher penality.
+Real liquidation penalty is dependend on markets liquidity.
-- Higher MSSR reduces CR for market Settlement
+- Higher MSSR reduces effective CR for margin calls
-- Market MPA discount does reduce the effective MSSR.
+- Market MPA discount reduces the effective MSSR.

 ### Market Response Options

+#### Global Settlment (default)
+#### No Settlement (Global Settlement Protection)
+#### Individual Settlement To Fund
+#### Individual Settlement To Order

 ## User Issued Settlement
-When the asset owner, allows a settlement, the MPA can be exchanged at Feed Price + FSO + FSS after the settlement time and max. settlement volume.
+When the asset owner, allows settlement, the MPA can be exchanged at Feed Price + FSO + FSS after the settlement time and max. settlement volume.
 The settlement closes the borrow/short positions with lowest CR and sells the collateral to the asset settler.